Table of Contents

 - Apply the paste directly to the boil twice a day.

-- Ensure you wash your hand thoroughly before and after each application.
+- Ensure you wash your hands thoroughly before and after each application.

 4. Use Tea Tree Oil and Coconut Oil

-The tea tree oil has strong antibacterial and antiseptic properties, which are essential in treating boils.
+Tea tree oil has strong antibacterial and antiseptic properties, essential in treating boils.
 However, topical application of tea tree oil may result in a burning sensation.

 Directions for Use